tdannecy/Odysseus/_posts/2018-01-02-web-languages.md

 **Turing complete:** Definitely!

 **Parsing:** Little to no need.
-However there is need to hide the relative sloooowness of RAM.
+However there is a need to hide the relative sloooowness of RAM.

 **How is it run:** Traditionally used the electrical equivalent of a switch statement for interpretation.